top of page

 "I was born in France.

-I grew up in a loving family, with its average amount of traumas and drama.
+I grew up in a loving family, with its average amount of stress and drama.

 At 16 years old, I asked to see a therapist.